If you have ever thought about leaving your home country and living somewhere else, then I bet New Zealand was on the shortlist.

-My family (husband and two kids) have been living in New Zealand for the past nine years, we emigrated from the Uk in 2010 and now New Zealand is home.
 We all love it and are very happy here but there are a few things that can get on your nerves.
-Apart from the bacon.
+Other than the bacon.

-This podcast is a discussion between Sonny and I where we look at what we like (and what annoys us) about living in New Zealand.
+This week’s podcast is a discussion between me and my 18 year old son.
+We look at what we like (and what annoys us) about living in New Zealand.

 For Pinterest ⇓

-A few of My Pros Regarding Living in New Zealand:
+A few Pros For Living in New Zealand:

-Some Of The Cons Of Living In New Zealand
+And Some Cons Of Living In New Zealand

 If you want to know more of the things that we like and don’t like about living in New Zealand then please take a listen to the podcast.
 It’s twenty minutes long and will be a massive help if you have ever dreamt of packing your bags and heading down under!